Super Mario Party Jamboree Tops the French Charts

-Super Mario Party Jamboree (NS) has retaken first place on the French charts for week 51, 2024, according to SELL.
+Super Mario Party Jamboree (NS) has remained first place on the French charts for week 52, 2024, according to SELL.

-Call of Duty: Black Ops 6 (PS5) dropped one spot to second place, while Mario Kart 8 Deluxe (NS), EA Sports FC 25 (PS5), and Nintendo Switch Sports (NS) remained in third, fourth, and fifth places, respectively.
+Mario Kart 8 Deluxe (NS) and EA Sports FC 25 (PS5) are up one spot to second and third places, respectively.
+Call of Duty: Black Ops 6 (PS5) dropped two spots to fourth place and Ring Fit Adventure (NS) re-entered the top five in fifth place.

 Top sellers per system were as follows: